frankaemika/docs/source/tutorial.rst

 Verifying the connection
 ------------------------

 You can run the ``echo_robot_state`` example to see if you can successfully connect to your FRANKA using the research interface.
-Ensure your network cable is plugged in to the ethernet connection at the base of FRANKA (*not* to the master controller!).
+Ensure your network cable is plugged in to the Ethernet connection at the base of FRANKA (*not* to the master controller!).

 Change to the build directory of ``libfranka`` and execute the example: